Wyze Labs: Disputes and security concerns

-In 2019 Sensormatic, a wholly-owned subsidiary of Johnson Controls, sued Wyze, alleging seven patent violations.
+In 2019 Sensormatic, a wholly owned subsidiary of Johnson Controls, sued Wyze, alleging seven patent violations.
 Wyze prevailed in the lawsuit, as of September 2020.

 In December 2019, the company acknowledged that a server leak had exposed the details of roughly 2.4 million customers.
 The company's response included logging all users out of their accounts, requiring all users to reauthenticate.

 In 2021, Xiaomi submitted a report to Amazon alleging that Wyze had infringed upon its 2019 "Autonomous Cleaning Device and Wind Path Structure of Same" robot vacuum patent.
 On July 15, 2021, Wyze filed a lawsuit against Xiaomi in the U.S. District Court for the Western District of Washington, arguing that prior art exists and asking the court for a declaratory judgment that Xiaomi's 2019 robot vacuum patent is invalid.

 In 2022, security firm Bitdefender announced that Wyze had discontinued WyzeCam v1 because of a security vulnerability that Bitdefender had reported to Wyze three years before, which is an unusually long time for a vulnerability to go unreported to the public.
 Wyze did not make any public announcement about the vulnerability.

+On September 8, 2023, some users reported on Reddit that the web viewer was showing camera feeds that were not their own.
+A Wyze spokesperson said this was due to a web caching issue.

+In February 2024, about 13,000 Wyze home security customers were shown someone else’s home.